-1) Study the operation of the oscilloscope, multimeter, power supplies, and wave generator.
+- 1) Study the operation of the oscilloscope, multimeter, power supplies, and wave generator.
 For the oscilloscope you should try to understand the function of all the knobs or buttons on the front panel.
 Some buttons may have several functions and some of the functions will not be relevant for this class.
-Try to follow the examples in the instruction manual.

-2) Verify Ohm's law by measuring and then plotting voltage vs. current for a resistor.
-Fit your graph(s) to extract the measured resistance using the formula, where V{offset} is the voltage offset of the multimeter.
+Try to follow the examples in p.
+38-42 of the instruction manual. - 2) Verify Ohm's law by measuring and then plotting voltage vs. current for a resistor.
+Fit your graph(s) to extract the measured resistance.
 Use a resistor of your choice.
 Repeat the measurement with a resistor of a much higher value (e.g. 10-100X) than your previous choice.
-Use a DC power supply for the circuit.
+Use a DC power supply for the circuit. - 3) Measure the DC resistance of your multimeter (on voltage scale) using a resistor divider, which consists of two resistors in series with one of them being the multimeter resistor.
+How does your measurement of the multimeter's resistance compare to the specs of the meter?